anderssandstrom/ecmc_target_muts_logger/README.md

 ### Electrical connections

-1. IMPORTANT: Make sure the measurement box and the measurement object are grounded.
+1. IMPORTANT: Make sure the crate and the measurement objects are grounded.
-2. Connect power coord.
+2. Connect power coord (this should also connect the crate to ground).
 3. Open crate and switch on the power.

 ### Ethercat hardware